Hisashi Tsuchida

 Hisashi Tsuchida (土田 尚史, Tsuchida Hisashi) is a former Japanese football player.

 Club career

 Tsuchida was born in Okayama on February 1, 1967.
 After graduating from Osaka University of Economics, he joined Japan Soccer League club Mitsubishi Motors (later Urawa Reds) in 1989.
 He played many matches as goalkeeper from 1991.
-In 1992, Japan Soccer League was folded and founded new league J1 League.
-He battles with Yuki Takita for the position for a long time.
-He played as regular goalkeeper in 1994 and 1995.
-However he lost regular position for injury in 1996, and his opportunity to play decreased from 1997.
+In 1992, the Japan Soccer League folded and a new league was founded J1 League.
+He battled with Yuki Takita for the position for a long time.
+He played as the regular goalkeeper in 1994 and 1995.
+However he lost his regular position due to injury in 1996, and his opportunity to play decreased from 1997.
 He could not play at all in the matches from 1999.
-He retired with rival Takita end of 2000 season.
+He retired with rival Takita at the end of the 2000 season.